 All of the function definitions below are written with the assumption that the last valid source operand is replicated to the "unused" source operands.
 The HW does not always use the source operands specified, sometimes it relies on the replication.
 These will be noted in comments below.

+'''

 ME_EXP_BASE2_DX: 1 SCALAR SOURCE OPERAND

+'''

-$OUT.X = 2 \wedge FLOOR(IN_A.W);$
+''' OUT.X = 2 \land FLOOR(IN\A.W);

 IF (IN_A.W > 128.0) {